Nickelback: No Fixed Address and Feed the Machine (2014–2018)

 In early 2019, band members spoke of recording a tenth studio album, though Chad Kroeger conceded there was no timetable or rush for the band to complete it.
-Mike Kroeger spoke of his personal desire to move in more of a heavy metal direction, or wanting to do an album of Slayer cover songs.
+Bassist Mike Kroeger spoke of his personal desire to move in more of a heavy metal direction, or wanting to do an album of Slayer cover songs.

 On August 14, 2020, the band released a cover of The Charlie Daniels Band song "The Devil Went Down to Georgia", featuring Dave Martone.

-In a July 2021 interview bassist Mike Kroeger commented when asked about the band's progress on new music saying "That is happening right now, music is being composed and recorded up in Canada.
+In a July 2021 interview Mike Kroeger commented when asked about the band's progress on new music saying "That is happening right now, music is being composed and recorded up in Canada.
 We were out there, and something came up and our producer had to take some time off.
 So I took that opportunity to return home to Los Angeles with family and spend a little time at home but I'll be headed back up there in a couple of weeks to pick it up again."
 When asked about a potential timeframe for a release date, Kroeger said "it'll be done when it's done", explaining that the band would rather not be confined to a timescale for fear of making "a shitty record".
 "Release dates are primarily arrived at by business interests, like record labels and whatever.
 We don't have one of those", he said.
 "We've been managing ourselves for about a year.
 So, the answer is no. We're doing it on our schedule, at our own pace, and it'll be done when it's done.
 'Cause we've blown up deadlines in the past lots of times.
 Because we feel that you can make a good record and be late, but you can't, or you shouldn't, make a shitty record to be on time.
 So we won't be pressed for time.

 In August 2022, Nickelback began posting small snippets and teasers of new music via their official social media accounts with the date "09.07.2022" being branded on the posts.

 On August 26, 2022, students attending school at Simon Fraser University in Burnaby, British Columbia received a newsletter stating they were invited to attend and participate in a video shoot Nickelback would be hosting on August 30, 2022, for their single, outside the Convocation Mall on campus.

 The album title was revealed to be Get Rollin'.
 The lead single "San Quentin" was released on September 7, 2022.
-The band is set to embark on its "Get Rollin' Tour" with opening acts Brantley Gilbert and Josh Ross.
-They will perform on thirty-eight dates in Canada and the United States from June 2023 to August 2023.
+The second single "Those Days" was released on October 5, 2022, followed by a music video on October 26.
+The band embarked on its "Get Rollin' Tour" with opening acts Brantley Gilbert and Josh Ross.
+They performed on thirty-eight dates in Canada and the United States from June 2023 to August 2023.

 Musical style and influences

-Nickelback has been described as various genres, including post-grunge, hard rock, pop rock, alternative rock, heavy metal, alternative metal, and nu metal.
-Their earlier sound has been classified as grunge.
+Nickelback has been described as various genres, including post-grunge, hard rock, pop rock, alternative rock, alternative metal, nu metal, heavy metal, and grunge.